nttrung2406/translation_tool/README.md

 - Node.js (v14 or higher)
 - npm or yarn
 - Microsoft Word (desktop version)
-- Google Gemini API key
+- Google Gemini API key (Can be taken from Google AI Studio)

 ## Installation